jeesup0103/llm_code_review/README.md

     pip install openai requests python-dotenv
     ```

-3. Create a `.env` file in the root directory and add your GitHub token and OpenAI API key:
+3. Create a `.env` file in the root directory and add your GitHub token and OpenAI API key (not needed when using github actions):
     ```env
     GITHUB_TOKEN=your_github_token
     OPENAI_API_KEY=your_openai_api_key
+    ```

+4. Move .github file to target repository to run github actions:
+    ```sh
+    mv .github/ ..
     ```

 ## Usage